MetPX/sarracenia/docs/source/Explanation/sarra.rst

 *  It can also push trees (using a sender instead of a subscriber.) which is great for transfers across network demarcations (firewalls.)

-*  files can be renamed on the fly, the directory structure can be changed completely.
+*  using only configuration, files can be renamed on the fly, the directory structure can be changed completely.

 *  with the extensive plugin API, can transform the tree, or the files in the tree. the output tree can bear no resemblance to the input one.

-*  the plugin API can be used to implement efficient data-driven workflows, reducing or eliminating polling of directories and scheduled tasks that impose heavey loads and increase transfer latency.
+*  the plugin API can be used to implement efficient data-driven workflows, reducing or eliminating polling of directories and scheduled tasks that impose heavy loads and increase transfer latency.

 *  Multi-step workflows are naturally implemented with it as an adjunct of connecting